Upload an image to an Azure Storage blob with JavaScript

 10. Go to your GitHub fork of the sample, https://github.com/YOUR-ACCOUNT/azure-typescript-e2e-apps/actions to verify the build and deploy action, named Azure Static Web Apps CI/CD, completed successfully.
 This may take a few minutes to complete.

 11. Go to your Azure portal for your app and view the APIs section of Settings.
-The Backend Resource Name in the production environment is (managed) indicating your APIs have been successfully deployed.
+The Backend Resource Name in the production environment is (managed) indicating your APIs are successfully deployed.

 12. Select (managed) to see the list of APIs loaded in the app: